iamdtang/skaterdav85.github.io/_posts/2016-02-06-testing-serializers-in-ember-part-2.md

 ## The Test

 Whenever I am testing serializers, I use Pretender to mock out the backend.
-One of the great things about Pretender is that keeps track of requests that were handled and those that were not in 2 public properties: `handledRequests` and `unhandledRequests`.
+One of the great things about Pretender is that it keeps track of requests that were handled and those that were not in 2 public properties: `handledRequests` and `unhandledRequests`.

 For this situation, we can use `handledRequests` to access the POST request that was made to `/cats` and inspect the request payload to verify that the data was formatted correctly.